sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_registry_connectivity_aws.md

 ### Can I use my internal dns name for artifact registry?

 Yes, customer can expose their private registry with internal DNS name via AWS Private Link.
 Sourcegraph will provision dns-proxy, which translates customer private domain to AWS Private Link domain.
-No chnages in customer configuration is required.
+No changes in customer configuration are required.

 ### What are the next steps when connectivity is working?

 Only if private artifact registry is protected by authentication, the customer will need to:
-- provide executor secrets containing credentials for Sourcegraph to access the private artifact registry - [how to configure executor secrets](../admin/executors/executor_secrets#executor-secrets)
+- create executor secrets containing credentials for Sourcegraph to access the private artifact registry - [how to configure executor secrets](../admin/executors/executor_secrets.md#executor-secrets)
-- update auto-indexing inference configuration to create additional files from executor secrets for given programing language - [how to configure auto-indexing](../code_navigation/references/inference_configuration)
+- update auto-indexing inference configuration to create additional files from executor secrets for given programing language - [how to configure auto-indexing](../code_navigation/references/inference_configuration.md)